Supporting Multilingual Students

-Discourse in the US classroom, whether virtual or not, requires a lot of jumping in, turn-taking, digression, shifting back to the main point and polite interruption.
+Discourse in the US classroom requires a lot of jumping in, turn-taking, digression, shifting back to the main point and polite interruption.
 For some international students, these are new discourse strategies.
-Some tips to help international students participate in live online discussions:
+Some tips to help international students participate in discussions:

 - Assign speaking roles in advance (e.g., reading moderation) so students can participate without “jumping in.”